Chart Color Schemes

 Residential development activity is slightly higher than average within Kingston when compared nationally

-Kingston averaged approximately 31 new dwelling approvals per year.
-Between financial years FY-21 and FY-25, around 157 homes were approved, with none yet in FY-26.
-This results in an average of about 7.9 new residents arriving per dwelling constructed over the past five financial years.
+Kingston averaged around 31 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 157 homes were approved, with none yet in FY-26.
+On average, 7.9 new residents arrived per dwelling constructed over the past five financial years.

-The demand for housing significantly exceeds supply, leading to price growth and increased buyer competition.
-Developers target the premium market segment as new properties are constructed at an average value of $682,000.
-This financial year has seen around $72,000 in commercial approvals, indicating a predominantly residential focus.
-Compared to the Australian Capital Territory, Kingston has roughly two-thirds the rate of new dwelling approvals per person and ranks among the 26th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
+This indicates demand significantly exceeds supply, potentially leading to price growth and increased buyer competition.
+Developers target the premium market segment, constructing properties at an average value of $682,000.
+In FY-26, $72,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
+Compared to the Australian Capital Territory, Kingston has around two-thirds the rate of new dwelling approvals per person and ranks among the 26th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.

 Recent building activity consists entirely of attached dwellings, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
 With around 633 people per dwelling approval, Kingston reflects a highly mature market.
-According to the latest AreaSearch quarterly estimate, Kingston is expected to gain approximately 3,163 residents by 2041.
+Population forecasts estimate Kingston will gain 2,850 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development